The Bate Collection Opening

 Welcome to the Inaugural Exhibition: Resonant Histories

-Dr Emanuela Vai (Curator of Permanent Exhibition and Head of the Bate Collection)
+Dr Emanuela Vai (Curator of Permanent Exhibition, Head of Research and Senior Fellow, Worcester College, University of Oxford)

 Location: Bate Collection of Musical Instruments